harveybc/feature-eng/README_mssa_decomposer.md

 ## Description

-Trims the constant valued columns.
-Also removes rows from the start and the end of a dataset with features with consecutive zeroes.
+Performs MSSA decomposition of an input dataset, uses a configurable number of output channels and optionally grouping similar components.

-The data-trimmer is implemented in the HeuristicTS class, it has methods for loading a dataset trimming it an producing an  output, please see [test_heuristic_ts](https://github.com/harveybc/feature_eng/blob/master/tests/heuristic_ts/test_heuristic_ts.py), tests 1 to 3.
-It can also be used via command line, by default it performs auto-trimming, but it can be configured manually by using the --no_auto_trim option.
+The mssa_decomposer is implemented in the MSSADecomposer class, it has methods for loading a dataset processing it an producing an output, please see [test_mssa_decomposer](https://github.com/harveybc/feature_eng/blob/master/tests/mssa_decomposer/test_mssa_decomposer.py)

 It also saves a configuration file, that is a CSV files with removed files and columns for applying similar  trimming to another dataset.
 Usable both from command line and from class methods (see [tests folder](https://github.com/harveybc/feature_eng/tree/master/tests)).